spicuzzi2010/PyBank_PyPoll_Analysis/README.md

 ## PyBank

-In this challenge, you are tasked with creating a Python script for analyzing the financial records of your company.
-You will give a set of financial data called budget_data.csv.
-The dataset is composed of two columns: Date and Profit/Losses.
-(Thankfully, your company has rather lax standards for accounting so the records are simple.)

-Your task is to create a Python script that analyzes the records to calculate each of the following:
+The [PyBank Python Script](./PyBank/main.py) contains the code for analyzing the financial records of a company from the [Budget Data CSV](./PyBank/budget_data.csv) which contains two columns: Date and Profit/Losses.
+The Python script above analyzes the CSV and calculate each of the following:

--The total number of months included in the dataset
+* The total number of months included in the dataset

--The net total amount of "Profit/Losses" over the entire period
+* The net total amount of "Profit/Losses" over the entire period

--Calculate the changes in "Profit/Losses" over the entire period, then find the average of those changes
+* Calculate the changes in "Profit/Losses" over the entire period, then find the average of those changes

--The greatest increase in profits (date and amount) over the entire period
+* The greatest increase in profits (date and amount) over the entire period

--The greatest decrease in losses (date and amount) over the entire period
+* The greatest decrease in losses (date and amount) over the entire period

 ## PyPoll

-In this challenge, you are tasked with helping a small, rural town modernize its vote counting process.

-You will be give a set of poll data called election_data.csv.
-The dataset is composed of three columns: Voter ID, County, and Candidate.
-Your task is to create a Python script that analyzes the votes and calculates each of the following:
+The [PyPoll Python Script](./PyPoll/main.py) contains the code to automate a vote counting process based on the results in the [Election Result Data CSV](./PyPoll/election_data.csv).
+This dataset is composed of three columns: Voter ID, County, and Candidate.
+The Python script will analyze the votes and calculates each of the following:

--The total number of votes cast
+* The total number of votes cast

--A complete list of candidates who received votes
+* A complete list of candidates who received votes

--The percentage of votes each candidate won
+* The percentage of votes each candidate won

--The total number of votes each candidate won
+* The total number of votes each candidate won

--The winner of the election based on popular vote.
+* The winner of the election based on popular vote.